nss-evening-cohort-8/bangazon-inc/orientation/02_FIRST_EXECUTABLE.md

 We're going to get your first C# console application setup and running so that we can review some basics of the language.

-Open Visual Studio and create a new project.
+1. Open Visual Studio and create a new project.
-Select `Console App (.NET Framework)`
+1. Select `Console App (.NET Framework)`
-Change the name of the project to `MyFirstConsoleApp`
+1. Change the name of the project to `MyFirstConsoleApp` and choose a directory location for your project.

 This will create a new [Solution](https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/solutions-overview) with a new [Project](https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/projects) with a single file in it named `Program.cs`.
 `Program.cs` is the file that holds your logic.
 Think of it as your `app.js` from Angular.
 It's where the logic of your application starts; the entry point.